Accurate Assessment via Process Data: Empirical Example: PIAAC PSTRE

 \section{Empirical Example: PIAAC PSTRE}

-The proposed approach for score refinement is evaluated on the data collected from the problem-solving in technology-rich environments (PSTRE) assessment from the 2012 Programme for International Assessment of Adult Competency (PIAAC) survey.
-The empirical analyses are guided by two overarching objectives.
-First, the new process-based scoring rule is compared to the original final response-based scoring rule on the recovery of latent ability, so as to empirically validate the theoretical results on MSE reduction.
-Second, because process-based scoring and final response-based scoring are expected to produce different latent ability estimates of the same examinee, the current study further examines the problem-solving patterns associated with largest discrepancies in process- and response-based scores.
+The proposed approach for score refinement was further applied to the data collected from the problem-solving in technology-rich environments (PSTRE) assessment from the 2012 Programme for International Assessment of Adult Competency (PIAAC) survey.
+The empirical analyses were guided by two overarching objectives.
+First, the performance of the response- and process-based latent trait estimators were compared, similar to the simulation studies.
+Second, because response- and process-based estimators are expected to produce different latent ability estimates for the same examinee, we further examined the problem-solving patterns associated with large discrepancies in response- and process-based $\hat\theta$s.
 In the following subsections, a description of the PIAAC PSTRE data is first provided, followed by the methods and findings from the empirical analyses.